babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 share_text: "Nearing the 7.0 Release"
 ---

-> [Hey!
-Listen!](https://soundcloud.com/omnomthenom/hey-listen-a-dubstep-tribute-to-navi) Check out [Planning for 7.0](https://babeljs.io/blog/2017/09/12/planning-for-7.0) for updates throughout the 7.0 pre-releases.
+> Check out [Planning for 7.0](https://babeljs.io/blog/2017/09/12/planning-for-7.0) for the last updates throughout the 7.0 pre-releases.

 ## Project Updates

 - We started a new [videos page](https://babeljs.io/docs/community/videos/)!
-We created this for people wanting to learn more about how Babel works and to help contribute back.
+We created this for people wanting to learn more about how Babel works and to help others contribute back.
+Contains videos of conference talks on Babel and related concepts.

 [![videos](https://i.imgur.com/DkBEsfo.png)](https://babeljs.io/docs/community/videos/)